 The "Riester-Programme" is a state-run aid for private and company pension schemes.
 The German "Altersvermögensgesetz" (Retirement Savings Act) defines all the details and conditions.
 With this state supported programme the individual shall be motivated to care about his/her pension actively.
 The state shows support by paying certain amounts and/or guaranteeing tax incentives.

 The "Wohn-Riester" can be a part of this and is a contract of loan to buy or build privately used real estate and cooperative shares.

 In General everyone who is compulsory covered by the German statutory pension insurance can claim for such a programme.
 Also each marriage partner who does not have the right to receive aid his- or herself but whose marriage partner complies with the requirements.
 Additionally, the partners have to be fiscally connected.

 KfW bank offers different loan concessions for those who want to buy or build a home for themselves to live in (KfW Home Ownership Programme) as well as for everyone who is investing to make an older residential building more energy-efficient.
 Other loan packages can be arranged to purchase a newly refurbished home or for building/purchasing an energy-efficient home (KfW Energy-efficient Construction & Refurbishment).

 What promotional funds are available?

-In many instances the KfW can provide a lower rate of interest and can have the overall benefit of lowering the mortgage costs.
+In many instances KfW bank can provide a lower rate of interest and can have the overall benefit of lowering your mortgage costs.